sam-gvt/ecommerce_django/README.md

 # Ecommerce Django website

-This is an ecommerce website built with Django, javascript and tailwind You need to have python installed
+This is an ecommerce website built with Django, javascript and tailwind.
+You need to have python installed.

 Website purpose : practice